comychitz/knowledge/programming/fundamentals/README.md

 | PH | Polynomial Heirarchy | A generalization of NP; all problems of NP when adding more complexity |
 | PSPACE | Polynomial Space | Problems that can be solved with reasonable amount of memory |
 | EXPTIME | Exponential Time | All problems that can be solved in an exp. amount of time by a classical computer |

+# map reduce
+* a programming model for processing big data sets with a parallel, distruted algorithm on a cluster.
+* map reduce systems are a specialization of the split-apply-combine strategy
+* inspired by the map & reduce functions in functional programming, but not used in the same exact way.

+## traditional map, filter & reduce
+* map
+    * a function that applies the same function to all objects of a list and returns the resulting list
+    ```javascript
+    const numbers = [2,4,8,10];
+    const halves = numbers.map(x => x/2);
+    // halves is [1,2,4,5]
+    ```
+* filter
+    * same concept as map, except items that only pass the filter are returned in the resulting list
+* reduce
+    * reduce applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value
+    ```javascript
+    const total = [0, 1, 2, 3].reduce((sum, value) => sum + value, 1);
+    // total is 7
+    ```

 ## References
 * [Tree (Data Structure) - Wikipedia](https://en.wikipedia.org/wiki/Tree_(data_structure))